sovrynn/ecdo/README.md

 ## Repo text search using grep

-To search for a word or phrase in the repo, use this command in the top-level `ecdo` folder:
+To search for a word or phrase in the repo, use this command-line command in the top-level `ecdo` folder:
 - `grep -nr "WORD" --include="*.md" .`

 Replace `WORD` with the phrase you want to search for.

-### Adding TODOs
+## Adding TODOs

 Whenever you add a reference to something you would like to investigate in the future, add a "TODO" (capitalized) somewhere (ex: in the section header).

 This will allow you to easily reference a list of potential topics to look into by using `grep` on "TODO".

+## Translations

+Translations can be put in `/translation` folders within the relevant directory.

 ## TODO wishlist, top priorities